 - Book a private tour to discover the life of Pablo Escobar and the Comuna 13

-- Dance some salsa or listen to live music in streets 70 and 33!
+- Dance some salsa or listen to live music on streets 70 and 33!

 - Watch a football match at the stadium Atanasio Girardot!

-- Have a relaxing picninc in the lovely Primer Parque Laureles
+- Have a relaxing picnic in the lovely Primer Parque Laureles

 2. El Poblado – where to stay in Medellin for nightlife

-Some interesting sights and attractions here include Parque Lleras, Saint Joseph of El Poblado Church (the place where Medellin itself was founded!) and Jose Amar Gallery; plus, you can always party in Zona Rosa!
+Other interesting sights and attractions here include Parque Lleras (another party area in the neighborhood), Saint Joseph of El Poblado Church (the place where Medellin itself was founded!), and Jose Amar Gallery.

 So in this El Poblado section, you will find some of the very best hotels in Medellin.
 Here are my recommendations: